SoftwareAG/c8y-docs/content/device-sdk/cpp-bundle/use.md

 ### Final remarks

-1. All examples can be found in the [cumulocity-sdk-c/examples](https://bitbucket.org/m2m/cumulocity-sdk-c/src/master/examples/) folder in the repository.
+1. All examples can be found in the [cumulocity-sdk-c/examples](https://bitbucket.org/m2m/cumulocity-sdk-c/src/master/examples/) folder in the Bitbucket repository.
 2. The API reference is located in relative path *doc/html/index.html* in the library repository.
-3. The agent loop is an infinite loop, so it will never really returns.
+3. The agent loop is an infinite loop, so it will never really return.
 4. Consult the [SmartREST reference](/guides/reference/smartrest/) about how to define SmartREST templates.
-5. The code excerpts only includes the added part.
+5. The code excerpts only include the added part.
 Check the *examples* folder for the complete example code.
-6. This is especially important when you dynamically allocate a timer on the heap, you must not destroy it during the program is running.
+6. This is especially important when you dynamically allocate a timer on the heap: you must not destroy it while the program is running.
 7. Check the Lua API reference in *doc/lua.html* for a complete list of all available APIs.